-Intended to provide the Organization with an internal source of funding to navigate unexpected challenges that temporarily disrupt the finances of current programs and operations.
-There were no amounts designated by the board as of June 30, 2022.
+The Rainy Day Fund was established by the board with the intention of providing the Organization with an internal source of funding to navigate unexpected challenges that could temporarily disrupt the finances of current programs and operations.
+No amounts were designated by the board to this fund as of June 30, 2023 or 2022.